Life as a new mom can make you feel like you’re on an emotional roller coaster.

-That’s why you need to stock up on healthy snacks and keep them around.
-While you might be craving cupcakes, doughnuts, or french fries, your best bet is to have high protein and high-fiber snacks.
+You must stock up on healthy snacks and keep them around.
+While you might be craving cupcakes, doughnuts, or french fries, your best bet is to have high-protein and high-fiber snacks.

 Set up Little Stations Everywhere

-Your cute little bundle of joy will go through a lot of diapers every day, especially in their first few months.
-You don’t really want to run to the nursery every single time they need a diaper change.
+Your cute little bundle of joy will go through many diapers daily, especially in its first few months.
+You don’t want to run to the nursery whenever they need a diaper change.

 So, set up a diaper changing station where you spend most of your time.

-Keeping the diapering essentials around in a storage container can make your life a lot easier( and less messy).
+Keeping the diapering essentials around in a storage container can make your life easier( and less messy).

 Wear Your Baby

 You can’t stay in the hibernation phase forever.
-At some point, you’ll run out of the stocked food in the freezer, and the messy house might feel like too much to take in.
+You’ll sometimes run out of the stocked food in the freezer, and the messy house might feel like too much to take in.